turbot/steampipe-plugin-aws/docs/tables/aws_resource_explorer_search.md

 **Important notes:**

-- You **_must_** specify an AWS `region` in the where clause to search for resources.
+- You **_must_** specify an AWS `region` or `view_arn` in the where clause to search for resources.
 The details of the region having AWS Explorer Service Indexes for search can be known through the [aws_resource_explorer_index](https://hub.steampipe.io/plugins/turbot/aws/tables/aws_resource_explorer_index) table.
 Only regions when Resource Explorer is turned on, and the index is available in the region, then it can be used for searches.

 - This table supports other optional quals.
 Queries with optional quals are optimised to use specific View and Query for searches.
 Optional quals are supported for the following columns:
   - `query`: A string that includes keywords and filters that specify the resources that you want to include in the results.
 For further details refer [query string syntax](https://docs.aws.amazon.com/resource-explorer/latest/userguide/using-search-query-syntax.html#query-syntax).